Codehunter-py/ansible-role-control-node-setup/README.md

 # Ansible Role: Control Node Setup

 This Ansible role sets up a control node with Python virtual environments for both vSphere Automation SDK and Ansible-Core.
 It installs necessary system packages, sets up Python virtual environments, configures proxies, and ensures correct permissions.
+It also adds Git repository sync as a cron job and prepares the shell environment for the `ansible` service user.

 ## Requirements